turf00/jbook/docs/coding/jvm/object-layout.md

 Excellent guide to memory layout:
 <http://psy-lob-saw.blogspot.com/2013/05/know-thy-java-object-memory-layout.html>

+## Rules

+(Taken from psy-lob-saw>)

+- Objects are aligned on 8 byte boundary
+- Fields are also type aligned, long = 8 byte, int = 4 byte, short/char = 2 byte
+- Fields are packed in the order of their size, except for references which are last

 The tool jol is a library that can be used to identify the expected size of an object.

 Here we see the output for testing with jol on a 64bit compressed oops JVM.